auraoupa/grand-challenge-adastra-ORCA36/BATHYMETRY/README.md

 At this stage we correct almost all the coastline except for Antarctica and Greenland that will be processed with BedMachine data.

 Result of this step is the bathymetric file called: `eORCA36_GEBCO_2022_PM-JMM_bathy_v2_4.2.nc` (note: on NEMO_4.2 type of coordinate file !!! )

+Note that BMGtools keep track of all the hand made modifications.
+A program will be set up in order to automatically reproduce the hand made modifications, for tracability.

 ### 3.2 Adding Antarctica Bathymetry, under iceshelf bathymetry and icedraft
 ### 3.3 Adding Greenland  Bathymetry, under iceshelf bathymetry and icedraft